Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Dipolar Interaction: The Intrinsic Bulk Contribution

 \section{Dipolar Interaction: The Intrinsic Bulk Contribution}

-In order to assess whether a genuine bulk ferroelectric phase transition can occur in dipolar liquids, it is necessary to work under conditions in which shape-dependent macroscopic contributions are suppressed.
+The existence of a genuine bulk ferroelectric phase transition in dipolar liquids can be assessed only under conditions where the shape-dependent surface term is suppressed.
 A possible route is to consider the reaction-field construction, originally introduced by Onsager \cite{Onsager}.
 A generalization \cite{Leeuv, Neumann, Wei, Stenqvist, Bell} to more than one dipole inside the cavity is adopted here, following the approach of Kirkwood \cite{Kirkwood}.
 A spherical cavity of radius $R_c$ is carved out of the dipolar liquid, containing a certain number of dipoles.
-The liquid outside the cavity is modeled as a homogeneous and isotropic dielectric continuum with permittivity $\epsilon$.
-It is assumed to respond linearly to the polarization inside the cavity.
-This construction induces an additional two-body effective interaction between dipoles inside the cavity, which can be viewed as describing many-body effects arising from the mean-field response of the external dielectric medium.
-The spherical cavity geometry ensures an isotropic response of the external medium, free from contributions associated with macroscopic surface anisotropies.
-In the limit $R_c \rightarrow \infty$, any macroscopic polarization associated with spontaneous rotational symmetry breaking must therefore originate from bulk contributions within the cavity and be intrinsic to the bulk.
-The dipolar liquid is thus assumed to be governed by the potential in Eq. \ref{v_lambda}, with $\lambda = 1$.
-For the dipolar interaction, the following generalized expression is used: \begin{widetext}
+The liquid outside the cavity is modeled as a homogeneous and isotropic dielectric continuum with permittivity $\epsilon$, and it is assumed to respond linearly to the polarization inside the cavity.
+This construction induces an additional two-body effective interaction between dipoles inside the cavity, encoding many-body effects due to the mean-field response of the surrounding dielectric medium.
+The spherical geometry of the cavity enforces an isotropic response, free from contributions associated with macroscopic surface anisotropies.
+In the limit $R_c \rightarrow \infty$, any macroscopic polarization must therefore originate from the bulk.
+The dipolar liquid is governed by the potential in Eq. \ref{v_lambda}, with $\lambda = 1$.
+The dipolar interaction inside the cavity is described by the following generalized expression, incorporating the Onsager construction: \begin{widetext}